Clarity-Digital-Twin/brain-go-brrr/TECHNICAL_DEBT.md

 ## ⚠️ CRITICAL AUDIT FINDINGS

-After thorough first-principles analysis, I've identified **5 NEW critical issues** beyond the duplicate classes:
+After thorough first-principles analysis and **reviewing EEGPT literature**, I've identified critical issues:

-1. **🔥 EEGPT API is passing 512-dim features to probes expecting 2048-dim** - This WILL crash in production
+1. **🔥 EEGPT API violates paper specification: passing 512-dim instead of 2048-dim (4×512)** - GUARANTEED CRASH
 2. **✅ CONFIRMED: 6 duplicate class definitions with 2 having incompatible signatures**
 3. **📚 Documentation teaches unsafe torch.load that fails CI/CD**
 4. **⚡ PyTorch Lightning remains in dependencies despite critical bug**
 5. **🔄 Probe migration incomplete - deprecated code still in production**

+**Paper Evidence**: EEGPT paper (Tables 12-13, Line 615) explicitly states the model outputs **"4 × 512 dimensional features"** that should be **flattened to 2048** for linear probing.
+Our API is only using 1 summary token (512 dims) instead of all 4 (2048 dims).

-**Bottom Line**: The API dimensionality issue (Issue #1) is MORE CRITICAL than duplicate classes because it's a guaranteed runtime crash vs potential confusion.
+**Bottom Line**: The API dimensionality mismatch is a **VIOLATION OF THE EEGPT ARCHITECTURE** per the original paper, not just a bug.

 ## 🚨 PRIORITY RANKING (P0 = CRASH TODAY)